-- Tests are given at CLEP testing centers (six official CLEP test centers located within 5 miles of NewSchool). - Students must achieve a minimum score of 50 on a CLEP exam to receive credit for a course at NewSchool. - NewSchool will only accept CLEP exams for general education transfer credits (no professional credits awarded) as indicated in the chart below. - All CLEP exam results must be submitted to the NewSchool Office of Admissions to receive transfer credits. - The cost of these exams is the responsibility of the student.
-Costs include an examination fee plus the purchase of any textbooks or review materials. - NewSchool honors the exams listed in the chart below.
+- Tests are given at CLEP testing centers (six official CLEP test centers are located within five miles of NewSchool). - Students must achieve a minimum score of 50 on a CLEP exam to receive credit for a course at NewSchool. - NewSchool will only accept CLEP exams for general education transfer credits (no professional credits awarded) as indicated in the chart below. - All CLEP exam results must be submitted to the NewSchool Office of Admissions to receive transfer credits. - The cost of these exams is the responsibility of the student.
+Costs include an examination fee plus the purchase of any textbooks or review materials. - NewSchool honors the exams listed in the following chart.